cs411-alawini/sp23-cs411-team069-TrendTube/doc/ProjectProposal.md

 Our data includes a widespread collection of trending YouTube videos from a variety of different countries, and it includes information such as view count, trending date, likes, dislikes, and tags.
 We will get the data from the staff-selected list of data sets, which is from Kaggle.
+Link to data: https://www.kaggle.com/datasets/rsrishav/youtube-trending-video-dataset?select=US_youtube_trending_data.csv

 ## Functionality